mre/endler.dev/content/2020/sponsors/index.md

 Sponsoring could be the antidote to soulless growth and instead allow us to build a lean, sustainable side business.
 We don't expect analysis-tools.dev ever to be a full-time job.
-The market might be too small for that -- and that's fine.
+The market might be too small for that &mdash; and that's fine.

 ## Tech